hrbrmstr/wayback/README.md

 The following functions are implemented:

 -   `archive_available`: Does the Internet Archive have a URL cached?
+-   `cdx_basic_query`: Perform a basic/limited Internet Archive CDX resource query for a URL
 -   `get_mementos`: Retrieve site mementos
 -   `get_timemap`: Retrieve a timemap for a URL